-Pending traditional approval by the FDA, we and the BI-Lahey Pharmacy and Therapeutics committee are currently reviewing the data to determine whether we will offer this medicine to our patients; and if we do, who might benefit from this therapy; how to administer it safely (given the potential for significant side effects); how to provide it equitably; and how to properly monitor patients to determine their response.
+The CNU and the BI-Lahey Pharmacy and Therapeutics committee have reviewed the data and will be offering the monoclonal antibody, lecanemab, to eligible patients, if the FDA grants traditional approval.
+We are meeting to decide how to administer it safely (given the potential for significant side effects); how to provide it equitably; and how to properly monitor patients to determine their response.

-Patients: If you are interested in learning more about lecanumab, please enroll in our anti-amyloid registry though this link: ANTI-AMLOID REGISTRY
+Patients: If you are interested in learning more about anti-amyloid monoclonal antibody therapy, please enroll in our anti-amyloid registry though this link: ANTI-AMLOID REGISTRY

 Please leave your name, date of birth, phone, email address.
 You will be contacted once we are ready to screen and schedule patients for evaluation.

-Healthcare providers: If you have patients who are interested in learning more about lecanumab, you can enroll them through our registry as well through this link: ANTI-AMYLOID REGISTRY.
+Healthcare providers: If you have patients who are interested in learning more about lecanemab, you can enroll them through our registry as well through this link: ANTI-AMYLOID REGISTRY.

 Please provide your name and the patient’s name, date of birth, and email address.
 If the patient has completed a recent Montreal Cognitive Assessment (MoCA), Mini Mental Status Exam (MMSE), or AD8 Dementia Screening Interview please include those scores as well.
 Alternatively, you can have your patients self-enroll through the same site.

 We plan on updating you regularly by email and through this webpage to keep our community informed as we take these next steps in treating Alzheimer’s disease together.
 Please stay tuned for additional information.

 Lecanemab is a monoclonal anti-amyloid antibody that works directly on amyloid, one of the two proteins that builds up in the brain to cause Alzheimer’s disease.